Gifts to the College of Arms

 Within the College there is growing demand for digitisation of a wide range of archival and contemporary material and requests from publishers are increasingly for digital images.
 In 2005 the Society identified that the College needed a sophisticated computer scanner for making digital copies of the artwork produced within the College, including copying pages from the grant books and the grants themselves.
 The College also has a considerable holding of material in the form of transparency photographs.
 The Society therefore decided to make a major gift to the College in 2005 of a top-of-the range scanner also having the ability to scan large format transparencies.

 The College does not have a wide collection of Armorials featuring foreign arms.
 To help remedy this to some extent in 2008 the Society undertook to meet the cost of acquiring the complete Siebmacher's Wappenbuch, which is an Armorial of thirty-six volumes plus an index covering arms of the Holy Roman Empire.
-Twenty-one volumes were purchased initially, and a further four volumes subsequently.
-The set will be completed as volumes appear on the second-hand market.
+Twenty-one volumes were purchased initially, and the set completed as volumes subsequently appeared on the second-hand market.